Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 ### Sampling algorithm

-The sampling algorithm is a Blocked Gibbs sampler presented in
+Our sampling algorithm is a Blocked Gibbs sampler presented in
 > Ishwaran, H., and James, L.F.
 (2001).
 “Gibbs sampling methods for stick-breaking priors”.
 Journal of the American Statistical Association, 96.453, pp. 161–173.

 It is noteworthy that since we consider an hyperprior structure, we will refer to an slightly modified version of the Blocked Gibbs sampler algorithm, taking into account the full conditional for the hyperparameters.

 ## Repository structure
-The repository presents the following elements:
+The repository is presents the following elements:
 * `main.R`: R-script with all the steps for running the Blocked Gibbs sampler
 * `Tools`: folder containing all the script needed in `main.R`, among whom `FBNP.R` containing a function that implements Gibbs sampler **without hyperpriors** and
      `FBNP_hyper.R` containing a function that implements Gibbs Sampler **with hyperpriors**